 Daily, it seems, I’m asked how I obtained such an odd machine.
 I drive a 1961 Dodge Lancer by the name of Ol’ Frank.
 He’s painted the same teal as when originally manufactured, has the original slant-six with a push-button transmission and has only 83,000 original miles.

-I’ve been driving Ol’ Frank for almost eight years now and, blessed with the curiosity of others, have been able to tell his story more times than I can remember.
+I’ve been driving Ol’ Frank since 2009, and, blessed with the curiosity of others, have been able to tell his story more times than I can remember.

 In the 1980s, my grandparents owned a gas station on Clyde Hill in Seattle.
 It was a family operation, employing my dad and uncles during their high school and early college years.
 The three of them worked at both the gas station and the attached mechanic’s shop.